 In response to the news of the investigations and the resignation of certain key Company senior executives, CEC stock dropped to $8.32 per share at close on November 2, 2011, almost a 50% drop from the previous day’s close of $15.95 per share, on a very heavy trading volume.

 For over 30 years, the lawyers at Gilman Law have extensive experience representing both individual and institutional investors in securities have been involved in all major aspects of securities fraud litigation.
 The firm specializes in cases involving stock manipulation, securities fraud, and shareholder rights violations.
 Gilman Law is ready to assist investors nationwide who have sustained losses as a result of Career Education’s alleged fraud.
-For a free evaluation of your case, please complete the Online Investor Certification or contact Gilman Law TOLL FREE at (888) 252-0048.
+For a free evaluation of your case, call TOLL FREE at (888) 252-0048.